-The 'high mark' column refers to resit students only and will show the highest mark achieved across all examinations taken.
+The 'high mark' column refers to resit learners only and will show the highest mark achieved across all examinations taken.

 If you receive your results and contains a 'refer', this shows that you have not met the pass standard in the examination or assignment.

-All examination re-sits should be arranged via a Course Provider.
+All examination re-sits should be arranged via a Learning Partner.
 NEBOSH are unable to accept examination bookings directly.

 If you require assistance in finding an examination please visit the Where to study section of our website and select 'Find an Examination'.
 Alternatively, you can contact our Customer Service Team on +44(0)116 2634700 or firstname.lastname@example.org

-NEBOSH, in co-operation with our Course Providers, has rigorous procedures in place to ensure the security of completed examination scripts, practical assessments and assignments, including the use of tracked special delivery for all scripts sent to NEBOSH.
+NEBOSH, in co-operation with our Learning Partner, has rigorous procedures in place to ensure the security of completed examination scripts, practical assessments and assignments, including the use of tracked special delivery for all scripts sent to NEBOSH.

-In the case of assignments, we advise students to keep electronic and/or hard copies of submitted work and to submit their assignments to NEBOSH via Recorded or Special Delivery.
+In the case of assignments, we advise learners to keep electronic and/or hard copies of submitted work and to submit their assignments to NEBOSH via Recorded or Special Delivery.